Can Jacinda Ardern’s surprise resignation set a precedent?

 “Withdrawing, a very humble decision”

 “I think leading a country is the most privileged position one can have, but also one of the most difficult.
 You can’t and shouldn’t do this if you don’t have a full energy tank, plus a little reserve for unexpected challenges […], Slipped the future ex-Prime Minister, daughter of a police officer from the hinterland of the North Island.
 But I’m not leaving because it was difficult.
-If that had been the case, I would probably have left two months after the start of the position!
+If that had been the case, I would probably have left two months following the start of the position!
 I’m leaving because such a privileged role comes with responsibilities – the responsibility of knowing when you’re the right person to lead, and also, when you’re not. »

 Leaving the most prestigious position in his country, admitting his fatigue, stepping back to favor the general interest… So many rare acts in politics, like a kind of guide to good practice left to his successors.
 “Standing down is a very humble decision, which is what many politicians miss.
-She showed us that it was possible to get out of the verticality of the exercise of power, admitting that we could make mistakes, analyzes Léa Chamboncel.
+She showed us that it was possible to get out of the verticality of the exercise of power, admitting that we might make mistakes, analyzes Léa Chamboncel.
 We associate domination with power.
 Until we break that, political leaders will always have the same characteristics. »

 The shock wave absorbed, the lessons to be drawn from this resignation do not seem (yet?) learned by the political leaders.
 “The emblematic example is Sandrine Rousseau, but there are others locally.
 Politicians are not lucid, they continue to attack.
 I see a lot of reactions that show that it is not moving, ”laments Alice Coffin.